 You’re shocked.
 You think to yourself “How can this be?
 I haven’t submitted a claim, what reason do they have for canceling me?”
 To your credit, this is logical thinking.
 Why would you be canceled when you haven’t had any losses or even submitted a claim to your insurance carrier to merit the possibility of being canceled?

 The scenario above is a true story and one that happened to my client Michael Thomas, owner of High Tides Dispensary in Gualala, California, who was canceled by his insurance carrier back in June of this year.
 Why was he canceled after being with them for 3+ years with no losses or claims?
-The reason is that his former agent placed him with Farmers Insurance, who does not work with the cannabis industry.
+The reason is that his former agent placed him with an Insurance carrier who does not work with the cannabis industry.

-However, once Farmers found out what he was really doing, they canceled him right on the spot, leaving him with no coverage and having to scramble to find and implement the proper insurance.
+However, once this carrier found out what he was really doing, they canceled him right on the spot, leaving him with no coverage and having to scramble to find and implement the proper insurance.”

 What’s worse is that this was all unknown to Michael, who assumed that his agent classified him correctly and didn’t misrepresent what he actually did because he knew that his agent was aware he was a dispensary.
 And that is the correct assumption that Michael should have made.

 How would he know or think that his agent would misrepresent what he does and put him in this position?
 Now you’re probably thinking “Why did his former agent do this?” so I’ll tell you a couple of possible reasons: